The ideal home for your guinea pigs

-They can live indoors or outdoors, so long as they have enough space and you can keep them at a comfortable temperature in the summer heat or bad winter weather.
-You can even keep your guinea pigs in their own heated outhouse, a car-free garage or a shed.
+Guinea pigs can live indoors or outdoors, so long as they have enough space and you can keep them at a comfortable temperature in the summer heat or bad winter weather.
+You can also keep your guinea pigs in their own heated outhouse, a car-free garage or a shed.

-If your guinea pigs live outdoors, don’t let them exercise in bad weather.
+If your guinea pigs have access to the outdoors, it’s important to be careful in bad weather.
 Their bodies are very low to the ground and they can get cold and dirty on their bellies.
 Make sure their exercise area doesn’t get too wet or muddy and avoid any hard or cold surface that might hurt or damage their feet.

 - A large hutch - the bigger the better but at least 1.5 x 1m (with a 2m x 1m run attached).
 Make sure it’s weatherproof and raised off the ground.

 - A safe and comfy lining in their hutch.
-Clean woodshavings or sawdust are suitable.
-It’s best if any lining used is dust-free.
+Clean wood shavings or sawdust are suitable.
+Any lining used should be dust-free.

 - Clean, dry hay, straw or shredded paper as bedding.
 Your guinea pig will also need feeding hay to eat.
 You can read more about this on our guinea pig diet page.

-- Lots of tunnels and hides in their run so they can move around confidentially and hide if they want to.
+- Lots of tunnels, shelters and hides in their run so they can move around confidently, explore and hide if they want to.